U8NWXD/oppia-wiki/Third-party-libraries.md

 #### Add a backend, development library from pip

-To add a backend, development library that can be installed from pip, first ask whether the library is needed before running or importing any script.
+To add a backend, development library that can be installed from pip, first figure out whether the library is needed before running or importing any script.
+The libraries needed this early are usually only those required by the installation scripts.
 If the answer is yes, add it to the `PREREQUISITES` constant in `scripts/install_third_party_libs.py`.
 Otherwise, add it to the `local_pip_dependencies` variable in `scripts/install_third_party_libs.py`.

+If you aren't sure whether a library is needed before running or importing any script, you can guess that the answer is "no" and follow the above instructions accordingly.
+Then try running `python -m scripts.start` and see if there are any errors.
+If there are, then the answer is actually "yes."
+Otherwise, your guess was correct and the answer is "no."

-#### Add a library not installable from pip
+#### Add a library that cannot be installed from pip

 If a library cannot be installed from pip, you'll have to add custom code to `scripts/install_third_party_libs.py` to handle installation.